 - War Pensions

-- The difference between high and low rate Attendance Allowance is classified as a payment for night time care and is fully disregarded unless care is actually received during the night
+- The difference between high and low rate Attendance Allowance is classified as payment for night time care and is fully disregarded unless care is received during the night

 - The same rule applies to the care component of Disability Living Allowance this time the difference between the high and middle rate is disregarded (not applicable for Personal Independence Payments)

-- Mobility component of Disability Living Allowance or Personal Independence Payment will be fully disregarded
+- The mobility component of Disability Living Allowance or Personal Independence Payment will be fully disregarded

 - Benefits paid for children